lwjohnst86/analyzing-cohorts-course/slides/chapter_4_video_3.md

 `@script`
-Sadly we can't make all results as graphs.
-Tables can also be very effective at communicating meaning and results, in the right context.
+Sadly we can't have everything as graphs.
+Tables can also be effective for communicating findings.

 ---